Medical Payments Coverage (MedPay): What It Is & Do You Need It?

 MedPay Is Especially Valuable If You:

-• Frequently travel with passengers — Each person gets their own per-person limit; a $5,000 policy covers all 4 occupants individually
+• Frequently travel with passengers — Each person gets their own per-person limit; a $5,000 policy covers all occupants individually

-• Drive for rideshares or frequently give rides to others
+• Drive for rideshares or frequently give rides to others — check your rideshare policy for any gaps in medical coverage

-• Walk or bike regularly — MedPay covers you as a pedestrian or cyclist struck by a vehicle
+• Walk or bike regularly — MedPay typically covers you as a pedestrian or cyclist struck by a vehicle

 • Don't have health insurance — MedPay won't replace full health coverage, but provides a critical medical safety net